reingart/pyfpdf/.github/pull_request_template.md

 Once a PR is merged, maintainers will add your name to the contributors table in README.md.
 If they forget, or you do not wish this to happen, please mention it.
 -->

+By submitting this pull request, I confirm that my contribution is made under the terms of the [GNU LGPL 3.0 license](https://github.com/PyFPDF/fpdf2/blob/master/LICENSE).